RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-Syllabus.md

 Again, ***all* of the requirements in a grade column must be met or exceeded in order to earn that grade**.
 Otherwise your grade is the *highest* grade for which *all* the requirements are met are exceeded.
 For example, if you only earn 65 engagement credits during the semester, you are not eligible for a grade of B or A in the course; your base grade would be a C at most. **A grade of F is given if not all the requirements for a D are met**.

-In this table, please note:

-+ For AEPs, "M+" means "M or better" which means "M or E".
+For AEPs, "M+" means "M or better" which means "M or E".
 Therefore, for example, if you earn 3 E grades and 3 M grades on AEPs, you've satisfied the requirements for a B because you have earned 2 E's and 4 grades that are "M or better".
 <!--- + The fifth row of the table is the *sum* of your Daily Prep and Class Activities.
 There are 24 of each of these planned for a total of 48.
 If you fall behind in Daily Prep, you can double down on Class Activities to make up for it, or vice versa.
 But you should plan on completing all or almost all of each of these, as they are only graded on the basis of completeness and effort. --->

 ### Determining plus/minus modifiers